On this page:

 Overview

-As a bricklayer, you will often:
+As a bricklayer, you will:

 Bricklayers are skilled tradespeople with a knack for creativity, are highly motivated, and enjoy working collaboratively.
 They take pleasure in assisting and communicating with others.